NOT A DATE TO CELEBRATE

 Australia often prides itself on being a diverse and inclusive nation.
 Yet, continuing to celebrate on Jan 26 perpetuates a national narrative that actively ignores the voices and lived experiences of First Nations people.

-You can help by signing this petition which puts pressure on the Prime Minister to reconsider and recognise the profound significance of this date and to acknowledge the harm that celebrating “Australia Day” on January 26 continues to cause Indigenous Communities.
+You can help by signing this petition which puts pressure on the Prime Minister to reconsider and recognise the harm that celebrating “Australia Day” on Jan 26 continues to cause Indigenous Communities.

 JAN 26 MERCH